 Quality Policy at the UdG

-The Quality Policy of the University of Girona is composed of a set of initiatives intended to promote the following principles:
+The University of Girona’s Quality Policy is composed of a set of initiatives aimed at promoting the following principles:

 - Considering, as the public service that we are, students and society in general as a reference point to set objectives and design services and processes;